shin-kinos/OCTOPAS/README.md

 ## Queries, issues and reports

-If you have any inquiries, requests for new functionalities, reports on errors, or concerns related to the most recent release of OCTOPAS, kindly utilize the [issues](https://github.com/shin-kinos/ThesisProject/issues) section positioned at the upper-left corner of the GitHub repository.
+If you have any inquiries, requests for new functionalities, reports on errors, or concerns related to the most recent release of OCTOPAS, kindly utilise the [issues](https://github.com/shin-kinos/ThesisProject/issues) section positioned at the upper-left corner of the GitHub repository.